 One in five UK gamers opt to only download content, compared to just 8% for streaming content.
 The least preferred option for online gaming is a PC in the cloud (4%).

 |Rank||Service||Type of subscription||Percentage of gamers (13-64) who use this service|

 |4||Xbox Game Pass (Console)||Content||6%|

 PlayStation Plus is the most popular subscription service in the UK, making up 14% of the UK online gaming audience, followed by Nintendo Switch Online at around 10%.

-PlayStation Now – which has since merged with PlayStation Plus – is in third place overall and is the highest-ranked service that offers cloud streaming.
+PlayStation Now, in third place overall, is the highest-ranked service that offers cloud streaming.
 This constitutes 7% of the total online gaming audience in the UK.

 Amazon’s Prime Games service was the most popular subscription service in Q4 2021 that was not linked to owning a games console.
 In March 2022, Amazon launched ‘Amazon Luna’, a cloud-based gaming subscription service offering gaming through its channels, and the opportunity to broadcast live to Twitch.

 Apple Arcade is the least preferred option in the top 10, with just 3% of gamers using this service.
 Although this could largely be down to an awareness issue and people not knowing what Apple Arcade is and what it can offer gamers.